arielnetworks/cl-pattern/README.markdown

 A pattern must be one of a symbol, a cons, and an atom.
 If the pattern is symbol, the pattern is called a variable pattern, which can be matched with any value.
-The variable can be used in a body of a clause.
+A body of a clause will be evaluated with using a binding of the variable and the valueThe variable can be used in a body of a.
+If the variable is `_`, any binding will not be made.
 Here is an example:

     (match 1
       (x x))